Introduction

 - Josephus (late 1st century)

 These references are retrospective, dubious, and not contemporary.
-That pattern is common for marginal provincial figures who later gained larger significance.
+That pattern is common for marginal provincial figures who only later gained larger significance.

 V. Nature of the Movement’s Early Growth